nitrowinproject/NitroWin/README.md

 ## :books: · How do I use this?

-> [!IMPORTANT]
+> [!WARNING]
-> Install the [.NET 8.0 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) if you haven't already.
-You only need the desktop or the normal runtime, not both.
+> The Pro or LTSC versions of Windows are recommended because I've had problems with the Home editions of Windows.

-Go to the [latest GitHub release page](https://github.com/nitrowinproject/NitroWin/releases/latest) and download NitroWin.zip from there and extract it.
+Go to the [latest GitHub release page](https://github.com/nitrowinproject/NitroWin/releases/latest) and download autounattend.xml.

 Create your Windows installation media as you usually would.

-Run the NitroWin executable and answer all prompts.
+Copy the autounattend.xml file to the root of your installation media.

+> [!TIP]
-Open the new NitroWin folder in your installation media and open the Apps.txt file.
+> Open the root folder in your installation media and create the NitroWin.Apps.txt file.
 Customize it to your liking, using [this guide](docs/config.md).

-Install Windows as usual (Pro is recommended).
+Install Windows as you usually would.
+NitroWin will then apply its tweaks automatically.

-After installing Windows, run the NitroWin.Installer executable and accept all UAC prompts.

 It is recommended to use WinUtil and OOSU after installing.